supernord/2025-ABACBS-workshop/_episodes/27-function_annotation.md

 {: .solution }

 > ## Note
-> - This example is an intentionally difficult case for Foldseek.
+> - This example was selected as a difficult case for Foldseek.
 > - Many structures will retrieve excellent results using Foldseek.
 {: .prereq}